Le-AnaCochise/CIS220C/README.txt

-This repository is used to manage CIS220C homework
+This repository is used to manage CIS220C programming assignments